Home Crosses Pagan symbols Site search

 'National Heritage' road sign

 A similar symbol is also seen extensively today in Northern Europe as a road sign to mark National Heritage and other places of interest.
-These include pre-historic sites, old ruins, museums and many other sites ruined by weather or wars in the past, and ruined by the erection of souvenir shops in the present.
+These include pre-historic sites, old ruins, museums and many other sites ruined by weather or wars in the past, and ruined further by the presence of souvenir shops in the present.

 As mentioned above, the St. Hans Cross is meant to represent a continuous flowing and it is similar to the infinity symbol.